apache/eventmesh/README.md

 ### Deployment Event Store

 > EventMesh supports [multiple Event Stores](https://eventmesh.apache.org/docs/roadmap#event-store-implementation-status), the default storage mode is ' standalone ', and does not rely on other event stores as layers.
->
-> If you are in a non ' standalone ' mode, you need to deploy the required Event Store first, using `rocketmq` mode as an example: Deploy [RocketMQ](https://rocketmq.apache.org/docs/quickStart/01quickstart/).

 ### Run EventMesh Runtime locally